 If you're concerned that you or your child may have been exposed to COVID-19, please do NOT visit an emergency or urgent care location.
 Instead, call your doctor or our free ParentSmart Healthline at 720-777-0123 for guidance.

 In life-threatening emergencies, find the emergency room location nearest you.
 For non-life-threatening medical needs when your pediatrician is unavailable, visit one of our urgent care locations.

-During apheresis, blood is safely removed from the body and sent to sterile equipment, where it is separated into various components, such as red cells, white cells and plasma.
+Apheresis means “to remove.”
+During apheresis, a child’s total blood volume is safely removed from their body and sent through sterile tubing to an apheresis machine, where it is separated into various parts, such as red blood cells, white blood cells and plasma.

-Conditions we treat
+Conditions we treat with therapeutic apheresis

 Therapeutic apheresis can help treat conditions such as: